Welcome to Chet Valley Vineyard

 Chet Valley Vineyard’s Exclusive Wine Subscription

 The Wine Guild, the successor to Chet Valley Vineyard’s highly successful wine club, is a project close to the hearts of vineyard owners, John and Bridget.
-Designed with our most involved customers in mind, this exclusive membership offers the opportunity to get closer to Chet Valley Vineyard than ever before.
-As a member, you’ll be invited to experience the English vineyard’s permaculture first hand, meaning you’ll learn more than ever about vine growing and winemaking.
+Designed with our most involved customers in mind, this exclusive membership offers the opportunity to get closer to Chet Valley Vineyard.
+As a member, you’ll be invited to experience the English vineyard’s permaculture first hand, meaning you’ll learn more about vine growing and winemaking.

 English Vineyard FAQ’s